2025 Conference Agenda

 Rare Advocacy

-"Rare Leadership: Women Redefining Healthcare," assembles four distinguished leaders from the Rare Women podcast,which launched January 11th, 2025.
-Each one pioneers change to improve healthcare and address critical rare disease and biopharma needs.
+"Rare Leadership: Women Redefining Healthcare," assembles five distinguished leaders, four of which were featured on the Healthcare Marketing Sherpas Podcast: Rare Women Series, with host Janet Carlson, launched in April, 2025.
+Each of these women has and continues to pioneer change to improve healthcare and address critical rare disease and biopharma needs.
 They are united by a commitment to innovative therapies, patient-centered care, and sustainable healthcare solutions.
 Their backgrounds are diverse, with expertise in healthcare, biopharma, and biotech.
 They have unique perspectives on resolving rare disease challenges and improving healthcare for underserved communities.
 Their personal stories and professional insights will inspire others to shape the healthcare of tomorrow.

 We’ll discuss: